wttech/Sling-Query/README.md

         // we've found appropriate ancestor
     }

-SlingQuery is a tool that helps to create such queries in a more concise way.
+SlingQuery is a tool that helps creating such queries in a more concise way.
 Above code could be written as:

     $(resource).closest("cq:Page[jcr:content/cq:template=my/template]")